SunWest Genetics Germination

 Do the following steps to start the germination with the Cup of Water plus Paper Towel Method:

-1. Fill the glass with distilled water.
+1. Fill the glass with bottled spring water.
 Leave to stagnate in a room temperature (between 20 to 25 degrees Celsius.

-2. Drop the seeds into the glass filled with distilled water.
+2. Drop the seeds into the glass filled with bottled spring water.
 Some will float and others will sink.
 Leave them to soak for 12 to 18 hours.
 This is the most important step as you need the water to penetrate the seeds enable for them to start germinating.